keith-miller/proto-converter/README.md

 # proto-converter
-An Annotation based Java library for converting classes (like DTOs) to Protobuf classes
+An Annotation based Java 11 and higher library for converting classes (like DTOs) to Protobuf classes

 # How to use
 ## Add dependency